Skip to content

 Based on the 1986 model year E30 3-Series, the E30 M3 used the BMW S14 four cylinder engine.
 The M3 was derived from the regular E30 model and serially produced to homologate the M3 for Group A Touring Car racing.
 The M3 had a commanding presence on the international touring car racing scene for five years.
 It became the most successful touring car of all times by winning the two champion's titles in the European Touring Car Championship and twice in the German Touring Car Championship.
 There were also numerous further victories and championship wins at international level.

 The 1990-1992 cars of the Deutsche Tourenwagen Meisterschaft (DTM) were the most extreme versions and reached their maximum potential.
-The final iteration of the engine, dubbed S14/3, screamed all the way to 370 hp at 10000 rpm with a service life of only 350 km.
+The best examples of the final iteration of the engine, dubbed S14/3, screamed all the way to 380 hp at 10000 rpm with a service life of only 350 km.
 The chassis was heavily modified and reinforced to support the extremely stiff suspensions that characterised the cars of the day.
 By the 1992 season, customized ABS chips for every track of the DTM calendar were commonplace in the factory teams, and starting in the 6th championship round in support of the Nürburgring 24 hours, BMW finally had access to a new Teves 4-channel ABS setup that matched the capability of their Swabian rivals from Mercedes-Benz.

 Characteristics